pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 The center component as describe is the Server for the client on the left, will act as the Client for the server on the right, which typically is an SaaS application that want to consume RO and its RA from an RM.

 ##### Resource Object creation from a Creation Entity and consumption from an Application when different Resource Attributes are generated in different entities
-In this model we will have a Client that is going to provide information about a RO and its RA to a Server, can also be called as Service Provider in [RFC 7643] and [RFC 7644], in this model the Client is just responsible for a limit set of attributes and do not do any management overall, the Resource management function resides on the Server, that is also a client to an server that is the final recipient of the information RO and its RA.
+In this model we will have a Client that is going to provide information about a RO and its RA to a Server, this Client is just responsible for a limit set of attributes and do not do any management overall the RO.
+This SCIM element that is going to manage the RO will then be the Client for other SCIM services that will consume the RO/RA, that might have more RA than the original RO provided by the originator of the RO.
+Now the right SCIM element will have it own RA that needs to be updated in the RM (Resource Manager), that will also update the SCIM element on the left.

 ~~~~~~~~
  +----------+               +---------------+                +--------+